Precise Object and Effect Removal with Adaptive Target-Aware Attention: Related Work

-{\bf Object Removal.} Object removal is a specialized form of image inpainting that requires accounting for object effects to ensure complete and realistic removal, which diffusion-based models~\cite{winter2024objectdrop, jiang2025smarteraser, liu2025erasediff, yu2025omnipaint, li2025rorem, chen2024unireal, zhuang2024powerpaint, ekin2024clipaway, chen2024freecompose, yang2024layerdecomp, jia2024designedit, sun2025attentive, wei2025omnieraser} currently dominate.
-A common strategy involves curating high-quality triplet datasets.
-For instance, ObjectDrop~\cite{winter2024objectdrop} builds a real-world dataset by having photographers capture the same scene before and after the removal of a single object.
-However, its limited scale and lack of public availability hinder broader adoption.
-To address data scalability, methods like SmartEraser~\cite{jiang2025smarteraser} and Erase Diffusion~\cite{liu2025erasediff} rely on synthetic datasets using segmentation or matting techniques to extract foreground objects, but these typically lack annotations of object effects, limiting the models’ ability to remove shadows or reflections.
-To enhance realism, methods such as LayerDecomp~\cite{yang2024layerdecomp} and OmniPaint~\cite{yu2025omnipaint} create costly camera-captured data.
-OmniPaint~\cite{yu2025omnipaint} takes one step further to annotate unlabeled images by a model trained on small-scale real data, while RORem~\cite{li2025rorem} involves human annotators to ensure the quality of annotated data.
-In parallel, works like RORD~\cite{Sagong2022rord} and OmniEraser~\cite{wei2025omnieraser} scale data generation by mining realistic video frames with fixed viewpoints, selectively pairing frames with and without target objects while preserving natural object effects.
-To eliminate reliance on curated datasets altogether, other methods opt for test-time optimization~\cite{chen2024freecompose, sun2025attentive, jia2024designedit} or providing plug-and-play solutions~\cite{ekin2024clipaway}.
-However, all these models rely on implicit learning of object effects without explicitly modeling effect maps, making it difficult to ensure that no unnecessary background changes occur.
+{\bf Object Removal.} Object removal is a specialized branch of image inpainting that often requires explicit consideration of object effects (\eg, shadows and reflections) to achieve complete removal, a problem increasingly dominated by diffusion-based methods~\citep{winter2024objectdrop, jiang2025smarteraser, liu2025erasediff, yu2025omnipaint, li2025rorem, chen2024unireal, zhuang2024powerpaint, ekin2024clipaway, chen2024freecompose, yang2024layerdecomp, jia2024designedit, sun2025attentive, wei2025omnieraser, zhu2025georemover}, and recently extended to the video domain~\citep{zhou2023propainter, Lee2025generativeomnimatte, miao2025rose, samuel2025omnimattezero}.
+A common strategy is to curate triplet datasets.
+ObjectDrop~\citep{winter2024objectdrop} builds a real-world dataset by capturing the same scene before and after object removal, but its limited scale and non-public availability hinder broader adoption.
+To improve data scalability, methods like SmartEraser~\citep{jiang2025smarteraser} and EraseDiffusion~\citep{liu2025erasediff} rely on synthetic datasets generated by segmentation or matting methods to extract foreground objects, but these datasets typically lack annotations of object effects, limiting the ability to remove shadows or reflections.
+OmniPaint~\citep{yu2025omnipaint} further expands its dataset by automatically annotating unlabeled images using a model trained on small-scale real data, while RORem~\citep{li2025rorem} also incorporates human annotators to ensure annotation quality.
+In parallel, works like RORD~\citep{Sagong2022rord} and OmniEraser~\citep{wei2025omnieraser} scale data generation by mining realistic video frames with fixed viewpoints, selectively pairing frames w/ and w/o target objects while preserving natural object effects.
+GeoRemover~\citep{zhu2025georemover} leverages depth geometry to achieve precise object removal.
+To eliminate reliance on curated datasets altogether, other methods opt for test-time optimization~\citep{chen2024freecompose, sun2025attentive, jia2024designedit} or providing plug-and-play solutions~\citep{ekin2024clipaway}.
+However, these models rely on implicitly learning object effects without explicitly modeling effect maps, which makes it difficult to maintain background consistency.